katieagne/rallybc/README.md

 ## RallyBC

-**RallyBC** is a discussion-based social media type of web app for communities in British Columbia, Canada that are impacted by forest fires across the province
+**RallyBC** is a discussion-based social media type of web app for communities in British Columbia, Canada that are impacted by forest fires across the province.
+You can watch me demo my project [here](https://www.canva.com/design/DAEqJWgXggc/n0xLJvsku1vRnK6vzn7Z1Q/view?)

 ### Getting Started